Safecast/Retile/README.md

 ##Are there any examples of this in use?

-Yes.  http://safecast.org/tilemap uses Retile on the webserver to "crush" the Safecast interpolation overlay tiles, as well as create zoom levels 0 - 12.
+Yes.  http://safecast.org/tilemap uses Retile on the webserver to "crush" the Safecast interpolation overlay tiles, as well as create zoom levels 0 - 12, and 14 - 15.
 It is otherwise prohibitive to run a new interpolation for every zoom level, so Retile not only saves a great deal of computational time but also removes pngcrush from the workflow.

 ##Is it fast?